Nebetnehat

 Nebetnehat ("Lady of the sycamore tree"; the name was one of the attributes of the goddess Hathor) was an ancient Egyptian queen consort during the mid-18th Dynasty.
 She was the Great Royal Wife of an unidentified pharaoh.
-Her name is only known from an alabaster canopic fragment found in the valley of the Queens.
-The canopic jar was part of a find referred to as the Tomb of the Princesses.
+Her name is known from alabaster canopic fragments, one now in the Petrie Museum and thought to come from the Valley of the Queens.
+Another fragment was found in a tomb (WB1) for several members of the royal family at the Wady Bairiya, her most likely burial place.

-Granted the fact that she held the title of Great Royal Wife, she could have been someone relatively close to Amenhotep III perhaps a daughter or some other female relative.
+Granted the fact that she held the title of Great Royal Wife, she could have been someone relatively close to Amenhotep III, perhaps a daughter or some other female relative.